ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 ### Misc

-- Added an option to disable camera centering in cover
-- Added an option to fix mouse deadzone
 - Added an option to fix rain droplets rendering
 - Added an option to customize rain droplets blur intensity
 - Various other fixes, like LOD lights appear at the appropriate time like on the console version